 We have over 18 food & beverage vendors to choose from, including a number of Farm-to-Table options sourced directly from the Salmo River Ranch.

 Rejuvenate en route to the next show or grab a cold drink on your way back to camp at a beverage kiosk.
-These mini-stores offer various beverages like water, juice, energy drinks and hydrating sports drinks, plus stock Shambhala merch like lanyards, bandanas and more.
-Convenient locations throughout the Farm.
+These mini-stores offer various beverages like water, juice, energy drinks and hydrating sports drinks, plus stock Shambhala Music Festival merch like lanyards, bandanas and more.
+With convenient locations throughout the Farm, you’re never far from a delicious meal or a cool drink.

 If you have allergies, food sensitivities or special dietary needs, we recommend planning most of your own meals.
 The food vendors may be able to accommodate some special dietary needs like wheat-free or vegan, however, menu options for these are very limited and you may only find a few suitable items at the vendors.